 Light Rail: You can also take the light rail trains.
 All of the trains run through this district (underground).
-You can take them to Oracle Park (formerly AT&T Park) which is home to the San Francisco Giants' baseball team and other events, Ocean Beach, the Civic Center, Dogpatch, and other places around SF.
+You can take them to Oracle Park which is home to the San Francisco Giants' baseball team and other events, Ocean Beach, the Civic Center, Dogpatch, and other places around SF.

 If you plan to drive, you will find quite a few parking options.
 It can be a hectic part of town, so make sure to stay alert as there are pedestrians and scooters all around the downtown San Francisco area.